Woovie/rolebot/README.md

-# barkbot
+# rolebot
-A Discord bot for barking and other shenanigans
+A Discord bot for role management